mcanvar/gibi-sayings/README.md

 # gibi Sayings Public API for fun

-This is a simple API project that lists Turkish sayings said in gibi Show.
+This is a simple API project that lists Turkish sayings said on gibi Show.

 Please check the [example project](https://mcanvar.github.io/gibi-sayings/) created using this API.

 ## Endpoints

-### /v1.0.0/lits.json
+### `/v1.0.0/lits.json`

 ```
 curl -X 'GET' \